 Assistant Professor of Music

-Dr. Huang regularly performs over forty solo and chamber recitals every year in the states, Canada and Taiwan.
-She has been invited to numerous summer festivals including the 2006 Aspen Music Festival, the 2007 Pianofest in the East Hamptons, the 2008 Orford Music Festival, Quebec, the 2012 Banff Music Festival, Alberta, and the 2012 CICA Eureka Springs International Music Festival in Arkansas.
-Recently Dr. Huang gave a piano recital in Taiwan, as a result of being nominated for the prize of “Excellent Pianist" by the Forum Music Association.
+Huang has been a prizewinner in several international piano competitions, including the USASU International Piano Competition in Tempe, Arizona, the 57th Wideman Piano Concerto Competition in Shreveport, Louisiana, and the International Chopin Piano Competition in Taipei, Taiwan.
+She regularly performs over fifty solo and chamber recitals every year in Europe, States, Canada and Taiwan.
+She has been invited to summer festivals including the 2006 Aspen Music Festival, the 2007 Pianofest in the East Hamptons, the 2008 Orford Music Festival, Quebec, the 2010 Atlantic Music Festival in Maine, the 2012 CICA Eureka Springs International Music Festival in Arkansas, and the 2012 and 2013 Banff Music Festival, Alberta.
+Festivals increasingly ask for her presence on their artist rosters.
+Recently, Huang also was presented in a piano recital in National Taiwan Concert Hall (Taipei), as a result of being nominated for the prize of “Excellent Musician Series” by ProArtist.